q1an-w/COEN432/Assignment 2/readme.md

 3- Should N be user input?

-4- Should data name be user input
+4- Should data name be user input?

 5- need separate report?

 6- evaluation metrics need all...?

+7- ensure reproducibility?

+8- submission